What is Kaufman’s Adaptive Moving Average (KAMA)?

 Step 1: Efficiency Ratio (ER)

-The efficiency ratio shows the efficiency of price changes, and it fluctuates between 1 and 0.
+The efficiency ratio shows the efficiency of price changes.
+It fluctuates between 1 and 0.
 When the price remains unchanged over 10 periods, the ER is zero.
 However, if the price moves up or down 10 consecutive periods, the ER moves to 1.
 It is calculated by dividing the absolute difference between the current price and the price at the beginning of the period by the sum of the absolute difference between each pair of closes during the period.
 The formula for calculating ER is as follows:

 ER = Change/volatility